02 June 2012, Staatsoper im Schiller Theater, Berlin

 The final work, entitled And the sky on that cloudy old day, was by Marco Goecke currently resident choreographer with Stuttgart Ballet.
 Goecke says his inspiration was the music that accompanied the work—John Adams’ Guide to strange places, itself inspired by a book invoking the landscape of Provence in southern France.
 But the relationship between these thoughts by Goecke and the choreography remained unclear throughout the work.

 Choreographically And the sky… appeared to deny the body as a total means of expression with pretty much all the movement concentrated in the arms and hands.
-The dancers were extraordinarily skillful in executing these movements, some of which were very fast to the extent that the arms and hands often became blurred.
+The dancers were extraordinarily skilful in executing these movements, some of which were very fast to the extent that the arms and hands often became blurred.
 There was very little partnering although there was a good deal of placing the nine dancers (four women and five men) in patterns and groups.
 They used some interesting props, including fans made from feathers, which they occasionally used to hide their faces.
 But the point of it all was lost on me I’m afraid.

 The director (intendant) of this company is Vladimir Malakhov, whose dancing I have previously admired.
 In fact what I had seen of him before partly inspired me to book a ticket to see the show.
 He danced in both Arcangelo and And the sky… I prefer to remember him, however, as the stunning classical dancer I saw some years ago in New York.